 3.1 Properties of specimens or samples shall only become an integral part of the contract if expressly agreed.
 The customer is not authorised to use and pass on specimens or samples.

 3.2 We shall retain all title and copyright to samples, illustrations, drawings, data, estimates of cost and other documents about our products and services.
-The customer undertakes not to disclose the samples, data and/or documents specified in the foregoing sentence to third parties, who are bound by a confidentiality agreement, unless we give our express written consent.
-These samples and/or documents shall be returned to us on request unless an order based on them has been placed with us.
+With respect to the samples, data and/or documents (i) specified in the foregoing sentence, the customer undertakes (i) not to disclose them to third parties unless we give our express consent to such disclosure and (ii) to return them to us upon request unless an order based on them has been placed with us.
 Sentences 1 and 2 shall apply accordingly to the customer’s documents.
-We may, however, disclose them to third parties, to whom we are permitted to make deliveries and/or provide services under the contract or whom we use as vicarious agents.
+We may, however, disclose them to third parties, to whom we are permitted to make deliveries and / or provide services under the contract or whom we use as vicarious agents.
 If our above-mentioned samples, data and/or documents are not returned within 7 calendar days of receipt of our request, we shall have the right at our option, as an alternative to requesting their return, to invoice them to the customer based on our current price lists valid at the time for such goods and items.

 4. Conclusion of contract / Scope of delivery and service / Procurement risk and guarantee

 4.2 A contract is created – also in day-to-day business – only when we confirm the customer’s order in writing or text form (i.e. also by telefax or email).
-Where delivery is made or a service provided within the period by which the customer is bound by the order, our confirmation can be replaced by our invoice.
+Where delivery is made or a service provided within the period by which the customer is bound by the order, our confirmation can be replaced by the customer’s receipt of our invoice.